thibault-deverge/42-Cursus__Minishell/README.md

 ## **Installation and Usage**

-You will need clange and C library to compile the project !
+You will need clang and C library to compile the project !

 1. Clone the repository and compile it.
 ```bash